-The fact that Hugo's novels made the Pope's official banned books list didn't help; he also noted over 700 attacks on Les Miserables by the Catholic press.
-He developed a seething lifelong hatred of the Catholic Church.
+The fact that Hugo's novels made the Pope's official banned books list didn't help; he also noted over seven hundred attacks on Les Miserables by the Catholic press.
+Hugo developed a lifelong seething hatred of the Catholic Church.

 When his sons died, they were buried without a crucifix or priest, and Hugo's will stipulated the same for his own death.
-Despite his deep hatred of the Church, Hugo was known to be a very spiritual man who believed in the power of prayer.
+Despite his deep hatred of the Church and religion in general, Hugo was known to be a very spiritual man who believed in the power of prayer.